cisco/lal-build-manager/SPEC.md

 A specialized per-repo configuration file (`$PWD/.lalrc`) with the same format can override specific keys from the machine configuration.

 ## Caching
-The local cache is populated when doing installs from the registry, when building locally, stashing them, or when linking them directly.
+The local cache is populated when doing fetches from the registry, when building locally, stashing them, or when linking them directly.

 ```sh
 ~/.lal/cache $ tree .